Spatial Voting with Incomplete Voter Information: The Model of Partial Spatial Voting

-From the last two paragraphs we can deduce that complexity results on possible/necessary winners for the partial orders model do not immediately imply results for the partial spatial model and vice versa, since none of these models is a special case of the other.
+We conclude that complexity results on possible or necessary winners for the partial-order model do not immediately imply results for the partial spatial model, and vice versa, since neither of the two models generalizes the other.